serdeliverance/blog/_drafts/two-years-using-scala.md

 ## My journey

 My first contact with `Scala` was through the book `Functional Programming in Scala` (aka `The Red Book`).
-With that book I learned some functional programming ideas and basic `Scala` syntax.
-I must confess that reading it was very challenging for me.
-The exercises were difficult and makes you think over them for a while until you came up with the solution (If you could).
+That book helped me to learn some functional programming ideas and basic `Scala` syntax.
+Some months after start reading it, I realized it was not the best way to getting started with the language (it was extremely challenging).
+However,their exercises are very difficult and makes you think over them for a while until you came up with the solution.

-However, at some point of the reading I thought that It was over complicated and I started considering learning from another resource.
-So, I came out with some Akka related Udemy courses.
-I had a great experience learning Akka basics, some Akka Persistence stuff, but learning Akka Streams simply blowed my mind.
+I must confess I never finished that book, but it gives me a good taste of the `Scala` syntax, so my next resource where [Akka Essentials with Scala Udemy's course](https://www.udemy.com/course/akka-essentials/) by `Rock the JVM`.
+This course was awesome and I had a great time learning the `Akka` basics, some `Akka Persistence` stuff and `Akka Streams`.
+This last one, simply blows my mind.
 Writing async pipelines were awesome and I felt in love with Stream processing, in general, and Akka Streams and Alpakka, in particular.

+I strongly recommend diving a little bit into `Àkka` and `Akka Streams`, because I think that learning actors concurrency model and stream processing that simply opens your mind to new solutions.

 After that, I got my first job as a `Scala` developer, and I started learning more about `Play Framework` and I had my first contact with `Typelevel libraries`, such as `Cats` and `Circe`.

-In my free time I continued reading some books.
+I continued reading some books in my free time .
 I read `Scala Essentials`, `Scala with Cats` and I've tried to develop some applications using just the `Typelevel stack` (`Cats`, `Http4s`, `Doobie`, etc) but I've never succeeded.
 Until now I still think that `Typelevel` ecosystem is very challenging and over complicated.
-I will not deny that the way of reasoning about effects and developing an app just with pure functions is very interesting and that has its benefits (for example, in testing), but I think the learning curve is very sharp and I don't know if it's really worth it.
-However, something is true: I'll continue playing around with it.
-I know that at some point it will make more sense to me.

-Enough talking about myself, let's review some points about the `Scala` language and it's ecosystem.
+In the last couple of months, I've been studying `ZIO` and `Scala 3`

 ## Language

-`TODO immutability`

-`TODO lazy vals`

-`TODO case classes`

-`TODO pattern matching`
+`Scala` is by far, my favourite programming language.
+It has a great mix between `OOP` and `Functional Programming`, and great concurrency libraries and tools (`Akka`, `Typelevel`, `ZIO`, etc).

+Some things that I love from this language are:

-`TODO functions as values`
+- functions as first class citizens

+- pattern matching

+- case classes

+- immmutability in general

+- lazy vals

+- implicits (but without abusing of it)

+- its Collections API

+- monads and for comprehensions

+- `Future` (I know it is heated, but its a simply way of implementing concurrency)

+- tail recursion

-`TODO type alias`
+- type alias

-`TODO companion objects`

-`TODO traits`

-`TODO implicits`

-`TODO the collections API`

-`TODO monads`

-`TODO for comprehensions`

-`TODO async with Futures`

-`TODO Typeclasses`

-`TODO IO`

-`TODO Akka`

-The idea when creating `Scala` was to be a mix between `OOP` and `functional programming`, taking the best of both worlds and taking advantage of the rich set of libraries and frameworks of the `JVM` ecosystem.
-I think this goal was achieved.
-The language is very flexible and elegant.
+- Typeclasses (without abusing of it)

+- functional programming libraries without being a `FP foundamentalist`

+- the `Akka` ecosystem.

+Also, the code is less verbose than `Java` and `Kotlin` (IMHO).
+I think the language is very flexible and elegant.

 ## Community